-Recently, After the abandonment/closure order was issued for Manyberries, the OWA created a WIP program for specific areas where there are a significant number of orphaned wells to abandon.
+After the abandonment/closure order was issued for Manyberries, the OWA created a WIP program for specific areas where there are a significant number of orphaned wells to abandon.
 The OWA has the ability and expertise to abandon wells using its internal resources and network of service providers resulting in efficiencies that companies such as Barnwell would not be able to obtain on its own.
-Under the WIP program, the

-Company would be required to provide payment for only Barnwell's working interest share, however, all WIP's would have to participate in the program for the OWA to begin its work.
+Under the WIP program, the Company would be required to provide payment for only Barnwell's working interest share, however, all WIP's would have to participate in the program for the OWA to begin its work.
 In March 2021, the Company was notified by the OWA that Barnwell's Manyberries wells were confirmed to be in the WIP program.

-Under the new agreement with the OWA, the Company is required to pay the abandonment and reclamation costs in advance through a cash deposit.
-The total cash deposit amount was calculated to be approximately \$1,525,000 and the Company paid \$888,000 of the total deposit in July and August 2021 and will may need to pay the remaining balance of \$637,000 by August 2023, 2024.
-The Company revised its Manyberries ARO liability based on the OWA's revised abandonment and reclamation estimates, which resulted in an increase of approximately \$213,000 in the year ended September 30, 2021.
-The increase in the ARO liability was a result of higher reclamation and remediation costs than anticipated, partially offset by lower abandonment estimates.
+Under the agreement with the OWA, the Company is required to pay the abandonment and reclamation costs in advance through a cash deposit.
+The total cash deposit amount was calculated to be approximately \$1,525,000 and the Company paid \$888,000 of the total deposit in July and August 2021 and may need to pay the remaining balance of \$637,000 by August 2024, 2025.
+The Company revised its Manyberries ARO liability based on the OWA's revised abandonment and reclamation estimates.
 Based on a review of the details of the cash deposit calculation provided by the OWA, which includes amounts added for possible contingencies, the Company believes the required cash deposit amount by the OWA is higher than the actual costs of the asset retirement obligation for the Manyberries wells and that any excess of the deposit over actual asset retirement costs for the first phase of the work would be credited toward the second phase of the work.
 A remaining excess deposit, if any, would ultimately be refunded to the Company upon completion of all of the work.
-As of September 30, 2022 September 30, 2023, the Company recognized a cumulative reduction in the deposit balance of \$113,000 \$300,000 for work performed under this program.
+As of September 30, 2023 September 30, 2024, the Company recognized a cumulative reduction in the deposit balance of \$300,000 \$353,000 for work performed under this program.

-8. RETIREMENT PLANS
+8.9.
+RETIREMENT PLANS

 Barnwell sponsors a noncontributory defined benefit pension plan ("Pension Plan") covering substantially all of its U.S. employees, with benefits based on years of service and the employee's highest consecutive 5 years average earnings.
 Barnwell's funding policy is intended to provide for both benefits attributed to service to date and for those expected to be earned in the future.
-In addition, Barnwell sponsors a Supplemental Executive Retirement Plan ("SERP"), a noncontributory supplemental retirement benefit plan which covers certain current and former employees of Barnwell for amounts exceeding the limits allowed under the Pension Plan, and previously sponsored a post-retirement medical insurance benefits plan ("Post-retirement Medical") covering officers of Barnwell Industries, Inc. Plan.
-Effective December 31, 2019, the parent company, who have attained at least 20 years accrual of service of which at least 10 years were at the position of Vice President or higher, their spouses and qualifying dependents.
+In addition, Barnwell sponsors a Supplemental Executive Retirement Plan ("SERP"), a noncontributory supplemental retirement benefit plan which covers certain current and former employees of Barnwell for amounts exceeding the limits allowed under the Pension Plan.
+Effective December 31, 2019, the accrual of benefits for all participants in the Pension Plan and SERP was frozen and the plans were closed to new participants from that point forward.